joshuaweiner/programming-exercises/transactions/README.md

 # Transactions

 ## Preamble

-   Using bash programs such as grep, sed, and AWK please analyze the `transactions.log` file.
+   Using Unix programs analyze the `transactions.log` file.
 Additional information on the tools can be found by using `man` command.

-   Review the following Unix Tools:
+   Before you begin review the following Unix Tools:
    + awk
    + sed
    + grep